 Static Electricity in FIBCs: How to Avoid the Dangers of Storing Combustible Products

-When bulk bags are filled and discharged, the flowing of the finely powdered substances can at times cause a buildup of static electricity.
-Properly mitigating the dangers associated with the buildup of static electricity can at times be the difference between life and death, especially when storing and transporting flammable and combustible materials.
+When bulk bags are filled and discharged, the movement of finely powdered substances can cause a buildup of static electricity.
+Properly managing this static electricity is crucial, especially when storing and transporting flammable and combustible products.
+Let's explore the different types of FIBC bulk bags and how they help mitigate these dangers

-There are four specific types of bags, each with unique features and safe uses.
-Lets examine each type of bag, define both safe and non-safe uses, as well as determine which types of bags help you mitigate the dangers of static electricity when storing and transporting flammable and combustible materials.
+Let's examine each type of bag, define both safe and non-safe uses, and determine which types help mitigate the dangers of static electricity when storing and transporting flammable and combustible materials.

 type A FIBC bulk bags, bulk bag, National bulk bagType A bags are made of plain-woven polypropylene and other non-conductive fabrics.
 Static electricity is generated as products move over or rub against the inside surface of the bag when they are filled or discharged.
-Many organic materials as well as chemicals can form combustible clouds that can be ignited by electrostatic discharges from a type A bag.
+Many organic materials and chemicals can form combustible clouds that can be ignited by electrostatic discharges from a type A bag.

-It is important to remember that type A bags do NOT offer any static protection and they should NOT be used to store or transport flammable or combustible products.
-For safe and non-safe uses of type A bags, please see below:
+It is important to remember that type A bags do NOT offer static protection and should NOT be used to store or transport flammable or combustible products.

-• No flammable solvents or gases present around the bag.
+• No flammable solvents or gases around the bag.

 • Transporting flammable products.